-Our sense of stellar motion is now more mechanical, so that while there could hypothetically be an ensouled something somehow stirring the pot, or giving an initial push, any galactic motion we are aware of is just the result of cause, effect, and inertia, not due to souls.
-But they knew then that there were serious problems with the model.
+Our sense of stellar motion is now more mechanical, so that while there could hypothetically be an ensouled something somehow stirring the pot, or giving an initial push, any galactic motion we are aware of is just the result of cause and effect, not due to souls.

-Maimonides and his predecessors understood that their elegant picture of the cosmos did not conform to observation.
+Maimonides and his predecessors knew that their elegant picture of the cosmos did not conform to observation.
+(See below: "Judaism after the Collapse of the Cosmos" on the crisis caused by Ptolemaic cosmology).

-The Talmud turned out to be more right than Maimonides when it says that the spheres are stationary and the stars move.
+The Talmud turns out to be more right than Maimonides when it says that the spheres are stationary and the stars move.
+(Pesakhim, 94b, but see Guide 2:8, where Maimonides' version of that Talmudic text has the Rabbis admitting defeat by gentile astronomy, as also related by Shem Tov, 111a).

 Even the ancients realized that the cosmic year was much longer than the apparent return of the stars.
-That is because, through minute positional shifts, the whole sky moving over great periods reveals stars that we could not see before (equinoctial precession).
+That is because through minute positional shifts, the whole sky moving over great periods reveals stars that we could not see before (equinoctial precession).
 Though there seems to be a cycle to this, the truth is that over eons there is drift and entropy, not recurrence.